LouiIII3/Temperature_Humidity-Visualization_Project/README.md

-# Visualization of Temperature and Humidity for a Specific Location
+# Visualization of Temperature and Humidity

 ## Introduction
 This project is a web application that visualizes temperature and humidity data related to an air conditioner in a specific location.
 Users can visualize the average temperature and humidity data by date.